If you don’t travel to eat all the amazing food on this planet, start in Prague because the food here is drool-worthy.

 Come apply to volunteer with ILP

 Now that you’ll be living in Eastern Europe, you can easily make it over to go explore the Czech Republic, specifically the city of Prague.
-Now, we can go on and on about how Prague is one of the THE best place to experience (our Go To Guide for Prague has all the details you need) but if we get serious, it’s all about the food:
+Now, we can go on and on about how Prague is one of the THE best place to experience (our guide for Prague has all the details you need) but if we get serious, it’s all about the food:

 This is pretty famous and you just can't miss it.
 You will die over these delicious chimney cakes.
 So technically, they aren’t Czech but they are divine.
 It’s a warm dough rolled onto a metal tube and cooked over a fire — once baked, it’s brushed with butter and rolled in cinnamon and sugar.
 Now, the tough part.
 Do you line it with Nutella and topped with whipped cream or get the entire thing filled with ice cream?
 Better order two .... we think this might be the best treat in Prague.